sadhac/mcp-scan/README.md

               "error" in msg.content
 ```
 From then on, all calls proxied via `mcp-scan proxy` will be checked against your configured guardrailing rules for the current client/server.

+Custom guardrails are implemented using Invariant Guardrails.
+To learn more about these rules, [see this playground environment](https://explorer.invariantlabs.ai/docs/guardrails/) and the [official documentation](https://explorer.invariantlabs.ai/docs/).

 ## How It Works